NWST's Unique Essence

 Eurythmy is an art of movement essential to Waldorf Education.
 In eurythmy lessons, each child at NWST learns to become attentive to the variety of sounds, rhythms, and images in a poem or piece of music.
 They are led in differentiated arm movements that express the inner feeling and creative force of the vowels and consonants or the tones and intervals.
 Moving through the room with others in choreographed geometric or asymmetric forms, the participants also focus on conveying the rhythm, phrasing, and dynamics of the piece.

 Eurythmy both requires and develops focus and goodwill.
 There is power in listening, imagining,and moving together, with the shy ones overcoming their reticence, the loud ones their desire for attention, the slow ones their inertia, and the assertive ones their desire to be first.
 Everyone can generously become part of something bigger, and in so doing, find balance.
+Mobility in space can arouse mobility in thinking and vice versa.
+Arm and leg movements such as those that cross the medial, horizontal, and frontal planes can help the children to establish a sense of space in themselves (and of themselves in space) and a clear foundation for mathematics.

 In the early grades, eurythmy forms are generally done moving forwards (walking, running,skipping, galloping, tiptoeing together in a circle or another basic geometric form), as the story or music suggests.
 Around fourth grade, the students become independent enough to face the front of the room with an awareness of the unseen space behind, as they move in a variety of directions on individual parts in a group form.
 And later, as adolescence approaches and the students gain the capacity to flow more freely on curvy, angular, or complex designs, the space around and between the performers becomes more “alive” and important.